 Paella is pronounced PAH-AY-YAH and never PIE-ELLA (shame!).
 This world-famous Spanish rice dish comes in many variations and fortunately Barcelona’s superb culinary scene excels in all.
 But is it possible to find a good paella in Barcelona?
-While this traditional meal originated in the Spanish region of Valencia, drawing from the area’s Roman and Arab heritage, you can certainly enjoy an authentic and high quality paella during your visit to the Catalan capital.
+While this traditional meal originated in the Spanish region of Valencia, you can certainly enjoy an authentic and high quality paella during your visit to the Catalan capital.

 But what is the difference between all the different paellas listed on the menu?
 And where should you go to enjoy a truly delicious dish?
 The Barcelona Taste Tapas Tour crew are here to help you distinguish between arròs negre, arròs del senyoret or fideuà, and to weed through Barcelona’s more than 10,000 restaurants for a gastronomic experience to remember.